The UVM Medical Center Visiting Hours

 The UVM Medical Center Weapon and Gun Policy

-For information on the gun and weapons policy at the UVM Medical Center visit Gun, Firearm & Weapons policy.
+The UVM Medical Center prohibits all weapons in all facilities associated with the UVM Medical Center, excluding law enforcement personnel.
+For information on the gun and weapons policy at the UVM Medical Center visit Gun, Firearm and Weapons policy.it